airbytehq/airbyte/docs/deploying-airbyte/integrations/ingress.md

 </TabItem>
 <TabItem value="Amazon ALB" label="Amazon ALB">

-If you are intending on using Amazon Application Load Balancer (ALB) for ingress, this ingress definition will be close to what's needed to get up and running:
+If you intend to use Amazon Application Load Balancer (ALB) for ingress, this ingress definition will be close to what's needed to get up and running:

 ```yaml